ionic-team/ionic-framework/.github/CONTRIBUTING.md

 A code reproduction is a small application that is built to demonstrate a particular issue.
 The code reproduction should contain the minimum amount of code needed to recreate the issue and should focus on a single issue.

-### Why should you create a reproduction?
+### Why should you create a repro?

 A code reproduction of the issue you are experiencing helps us better isolate the cause of the problem.
 This is an important first step to getting any bug fixed!

 Without a reliable code reproduction, it is unlikely we will be able to address the issue.
+Issues that do not have a code reproduction may be closed.
 In other words, creating a code reproduction of the issue helps us help you faster.

 ### How to create a reproduction